 Get the starry nights, the campfire stories, the cozy sleeping bag, and all the best parts of camping in some of California’s most beautiful settings—but without the hassle of hauling loads of gear into the backcountry.
 These glamping (short for “glamour camping”) destinations give you the best of both worlds—a back-to-nature break from everyday life, but enough comfort that you won’t wake up with a sore back and covered in mosquito bites.
 And the settings?
 Wind-swept bluffs overlooking the Pacific, high meadows in iconic national parks, even a safari park.
 For most locations, everything, including bedding and meals, are included, though some sites require you to bring your own sleeping bag and pillow.

-How about an overnight safari trip to see African animals just a half-hour drive north of downtown San Diego?
+How about an overnight safari trip to see African animals just a half-hour drive north of downtown San Diego in Escondido?
 On a “Roar & Snore Safari” at this remarkable facility (it’s the sister property to the San Diego Zoo), have a sleepover adventure in one of 46 comfy, safari-style tents that border an expansive grazing area for giraffes, rhinos, gazelles, antelopes, and other exotic animals.
-Look for special themes throughout the year, like kid-favourite Creepy Camp during Halloween (meet spooky, creepy critters and get special treats), or romantic, adults-only Valentine’s Day overnights featuring a candlelit dinner and wine.
+Look for special themes throughout the year, like kid-favorite Creepy Camp during Halloween (meet spooky, creepy critters and get special treats), or romantic, adults-only Valentine’s Day overnights featuring a candlelit dinner and wine.
 All overnights include special activities, an after-hours look at resident animals, a campfire program, dinner, snack, and a park souvenir.
 And when you wake up in the early morning?
 Have breakfast with views of grazing animals to photograph and view, long before the park is open to visitors.

 Giraffes, cheetahs, javelinas, desert kit fox—these are some of the remarkable wild animals that will be in your desert dreams when you book an overnight at this unforgettable facility, in the Palm Springs region.
 March through May, guests enjoy a cracking campfire, then curl up inside your private tent (cots provided but you bring your own sleeping bag and toiletries) and listen for night sounds, or relax outside to gaze at a sky-ful of stars.
 Wake up to enjoy an exclusive private tour of The Living Desert, which showcases animals of the world’s deserts, then stroll through the site’s botanical gardens and explore a network of paths to head into the adjacent Santa Rosa Mountains.